-Diagnosis & Treatment of Tennis Elbow (Lateral Epicondylitis)
+Diagnosis and Treatment of Tennis Elbow (Lateral Epicondylitis)

 Tennis Elbow is not the only cause of elbow pain, so it is important to be evaluated by a physician to determine a proper diagnosis.
-Left untreated, Tennis Elbow can result in chronic pain, and using the arm too vigorously before the elbow has healed can make the condition worse.
-At Houston Spine & Sports Medicine, Dr. Shaun Lehmann and Dr. Curtis Fandrich strive to treat elbow pain (link to elbow Treatment article by Dr. F & the underlined topics below ) with nonsurgical treatment options that help your body to naturally heal itself.
+Left untreated, Tennis Elbow can result in chronic pain.
+Using the arm too vigorously before the elbow has healed can make the condition worse.
+At Houston Spine and Sports Medicine, Dr. Shaun Lehmann and Dr. Curtis Fandrich strive to treat elbow pain with nonsurgical treatment options that help your body naturally heal itself.
 Both physicians have years of experience treating pain, and they offer multiple nonsurgical treatment options for their patients, including: Physical Therapy, Prolotherapy, and Platelet Rich Plasma (PRP).
 During your initial evaluation, your physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging testing such as MRI or Diagnostic Ultrasound needs to be completed.
 Once you have been evaluated, our physicians will discuss your condition with you and determine a plan of treatment best suited for your condition.

-Houston Spine & Sports Medicine is located in The Woodlands, TX.
+Houston Spine and Sports Medicine is located in The Woodlands, TX.
 The office is easily accessible from the North Houston, Conroe, Tomball, Cypress, Magnolia and The Woodlands communities.